 - Flexible sigmoidoscopy: This examination looks at the rectal sigmoid colon.

 - Colonoscopy: This test uses an endoscope to examine the entire colon.

-- Blood tests: CBC and metabolic panel.
+- Blood tests: Complete blood count and metabolic panel can be performed.

 Treatment of IBS

-- Increase dietary fiber intake
+- Increase dietary fiber intake.

-- Reduce greasy/fatty foods
+- Reduce greasy/fatty foods.